-Open letter from the Director
+Open letter from the Center

-In order to provide an increased and reliable level of support for Shannon Point’s innovative programs, six separate funds have been established within the Western Washington University Foundation.
+In order to provide an increased and reliable level of support for Shannon Point’s innovative programs, eight separate funds have been established within the Western Washington University Foundation.
 These funds provide a variety of opportunities for friends of the marine center and those wishing to support its programs in marine science research and education to do so in a targeted manner.

 To find out more details about each fund, click on the name of the fund below.
 To make a donation to Shannon Point Marine Center, follow the link provided.
 Your gift to the Western Washington University Foundation, targeted to one of the funds, is tax deductible and greatly appreciated!